 What made you decide it was worth the investment to move forward?

-I’d been looking around at seeing a functional practitioner for a long time, so I knew what the costs were going to be and I knew if I was going to make that investment that it had to be with the right practitioner.
+I’d been looking around at seeing an integrative practitioner for a long time, so I knew what the costs were going to be and I knew if I was going to make that investment that it had to be with the right practitioner.

 What major wins have you had working with us?